Evel Knievel: Early life

 After the birth of his first son, Kelly, Knievel realized that he needed to come up with a new way to support his family financially.
 Using the hunting and fishing skills taught to him by his grandfather, Knievel started the Sur-Kill Guide Service.
 He guaranteed that if a hunter employed his service and paid his fee, he would get the big game animal desired or Knievel would refund his fee.

-Knievel, who was learning about the culling of elk in Yellowstone, decided to hitchhike from Butte to Washington, D.C., in December 1961 to raise awareness and to have the elk relocated to areas where hunting was permitted.
-After his conspicuous trek (he hitchhiked with a 54 in rack of elk antlers and a petition with 3,000 signatures), he presented his case to Representative Arnold Olsen, Senator Mike Mansfield, and Interior Secretary Stewart Udall.
+Knievel, after learning about the culling of elk in Yellowstone, decided to hitchhike from Butte to Washington, D.C., in December 1961 to raise awareness and to have the elk relocated to areas where hunting was permitted.
+After this conspicuous trek (he hitchhiked with a 54 in rack of elk antlers and a petition with 3,000 signatures), he presented his case to Representative Arnold Olsen, Senator Mike Mansfield, and Interior Secretary Stewart Udall.
 Culling was stopped in the late 1960s.

 After returning home to the west from Washington, D.C., he joined the motocross circuit and had moderate success, but he still could not make enough money to support his family.
 In 1962, Knievel broke his collarbone and shoulder in a motocross accident.
 The doctors said he could not race for at least six months.
-To help support his family, he switched careers and sold insurance for the Combined Insurance Company of America, working for W. Clement Stone.
+Still needing to help support his family, he again switched careers and sold insurance for the Combined Insurance Company of America, working for W. Clement Stone.
 Stone suggested that Knievel read Success Through a Positive Mental Attitude, a book that Stone wrote with Napoleon Hill.
 Knievel credited much of his later success to Stone and his book.

-Knievel was successful as an insurance salesman and wanted recognition for his efforts.
+Knievel was successful as an insurance salesman, but felt that his efforts were being unrecognized.
 When the company refused to promote him to vice president after he had been a few months on the job, he quit.
 Wanting a new start away from Butte, Knievel moved his family to Moses Lake, Washington.
 There, he opened a Honda motorcycle dealership and promoted motocross racing.
 During the early 1960s, he and other dealers had difficulty promoting and selling Japanese imports because of the steep competition of their auto industry, and the Moses Lake Honda dealership eventually closed.
 After the closure, Knievel went to work for Don Pomeroy at his motorcycle shop in Sunnyside, Washington.
 Pomeroy's son, Jim Pomeroy, who went on to compete in the Motocross World Championship, taught Knievel how to do a wheelie and ride while standing on the seat of the bike.